 Conversely, some breeds simply have higher levels of energy than others.
 These are usually athletic breeds that people breed for hunting and sportsmanship.
-To keep these dogs happy, they need a lot of exercises and outdoor playtime.
+To keep these dogs happy, they need a lot of exercise and outdoor playtime.
+Installing an invisible dog fence can be one way to make sure they get more exercise throughout the day.
 However, that doesn’t mean that you have to indulge their hyperactivity–you can teach them to settle down and use their energy in constructive ways.

 How Do You Calm Down a Hyperactive Dog?

 When you’re cooped up in the house for a while, you get the urge to go outside and burn off some energy.
 Your dog is the same way.
 If your dog is bouncing off the walls and keeps running around or causing trouble indoors, maybe you need to take them outside for some physical exercise.
 Just telling your dog to run around the backyard isn’t always enough.
 Engage your dog in active play like hiking, swimming, or a game of fetch.
 You could also take them to the dog park and let them interact with the other pooches.

 Playing games with your dog is another way to help them burn energy and keep their mind focused.
 For example, you could hide a dog treat and ask your dog to find it or make an obstacle course in your backyard.
 Simply tossing a frisbee a couple of times isn’t enough to keep your dog’s mind stimulated.
 Sometimes, your dog needs a puzzle to keep them happy and wear them out physically and mentally.